Forricide/still-feel-alive/Chapter 10.md

 A woman screams.

 She's gasping for air, keeling over.
 It comes - so easily, blood rushing through her veins.
-Coughing, expecting water from her lungs, finding only air.
+Coughing, attempting to expel water from her lungs, finding only air.

 The most delicious breath she's ever taken.
 Not that she remembers many others.

 "It's- You- you're back."

 Neither of them appear particularly calm; the woman's expression is still intermingled surprise and fear, and she's still breathing hard.
-Still, the answer is easy: "Yes."
+She struggles for a moment for what to say, settling on the simple: "Yes."

 "Listen, I-"

 "Annette, honey, what's going on?"

-"It's- this is that girl I told you about, Herb."
-Only a few seconds have passed, but she's already composed, crossing her arms.
+"It's- this is the girl I told you about, Herb."
+Only a few seconds have passed, but the woman - Annette - is already composed, crossing her arms.

 A brief flare of recognition, quickly subsiding.

 He squints.
 "The one that got run over?"
+Blunt.
 Not skeptical, but something close.
 Worried, perhaps, but he's an unfamiliar face, even more than the woman.

 There's a pause.
 "It would seem so."

 A brief sensation of pain shoots through her foot.
 She looks down.
 No useful information, other than the colour of her shoes.

-"So you're a- what do they call them, again?
+"So you're a - what do they call them, again?
 Parahuman?"

-They're gray.
-In the mediocre lighting, they almost blend in with the gray-brown plank flooring.
-It looks cold; she shivers.
+They're grey.
+In the mediocre lighting, they almost blend in with the grey-brown plank flooring.
+It looks cold.
+She shivers.

 "Maybe."